Everything we know about why Joe Jonas is filing for divorce from Sophie Turner

 A source has cited Turner’s apparent affinity for ‘partying’ as a reason for the split

+The Jonas Brothers singer, 34, filed a petition for dissolution of marriage on Tuesday

-Joe Jonas has filed for divorce from Sophie Turner after four years of marriage, with sources suggesting that their “different lifestyles” factored into the decision.
+Joe Jonas has filed for divorce from Sophie Turner after four years of marriage.

+The pair issued a joint statement on Wednesday (6 September), telling fans that they have “mutually decided to amicably end” their marriage.

+“After four years of wonderful marriage we have mutually decided to amicably end our marriage,” reads the statement, which was posted Wednesday on both Jonas and Turner’s respective Instagram accounts.

 The Jonas Brothers singer, 34, filed a petition for dissolution of marriage on Tuesday (5 September) in Miami Dade County, Florida.
 According to documents obtained by Today, the petition states that “the marriage between the parties is irretrievably broken”.